AbePabbathi/bls-extracts/README.md

 # bls-extracts
-Data Extraction from Bureau of Labor Statistics (BLS) BLS provides important macro economic data for US every month.
-This set of Databricks notebooks provide you with the ability to extract this data and analyze it.
+Data Extraction from Bureau of Labor Statistics (BLS).<br>
+BLS provides important macro economic data for US every month.
+This repository contains a set of Databricks notebooks which help you to extract the BLS data and analyse it.